IntelliJ IDEA 2024.3 Help

 Description

-Packages and classes to record code coverage data
+Packages and classes to include in coverage data

 Click the Add button and select the Add Class button Add Class or the Add Package button Add Package to specify classes and packages to be measured.
 You can also remove classes and packages from the list by selecting them in the list and clicking the remove the package button.